 4. How do students verify completion of BASICS?

 Students are generally required to complete BASICS within four weeks from their case decision date, and the exact due date is listed in a student’s finding letter issued by the investigating officer.
-Students must print the BASICSInfoSheet (PDF) and bring it to the first session.
-Upon completion, the provider notifies the Division of Student Life, which will notify the investigating officer.
+Students must print the BASICS completion sheet (PDF) and bring it to the first session.
+The PDF is also included in your decision letter.
+Upon completion, the provider notifies the Office of Student Conduct and Community Standards, which will notify the investigating officer.
 Documentation regarding completion necessary for any court appearances should be requested from the provider.

 5. What happens if I miss a session or do not complete BASICS?